vintage-software/rx-graph/README.md

 ## Work in progress

 A Observable (RxJS) based Graph layer for JavaScript Applications.
 Supports Object relation structures via REST APIs.
-Supports Angular 2 out of the box.
 Includes Angular 2 support out of the box and has a generic adapter for many different client libraries.

 ### RestCollection